Skip to main content

 Learning Objectives

-You'll learn to engineer the sensing and computing components of intelligent systems through a series of nine carefully curated courses, including a capstone.
+You'll learn to engineer the sensing and computing components of intelligent systems through a series of 9 carefully curated courses, including a capstone.
 Designed and taught by cross-disciplinary faculty and industry leaders, the curriculum will immerse you in the knowledge and skills necessary to drive the next generation of computer engineering and technology, including virtual/augmented reality, autonomous robots, self-driving cars, AI virtual assistants, wearable/implantable devices, and more.

 Through the program, you'll learn to: